StevenBlack/vocab/million-dollar-words.md

 A nightingale's song is mellifluous, as is a lover's whisper.
 Music or sound that flows smoothly or sweetly, like the sound of the word itself: MELL-IF- LOO-USS.

+### Meme Theory
+An ideology parasitizes the mind, changing the host’s behavior so they spread it to other people.
+Therefore, a successful ideology (the only kind we hear about) is not configured to be true; it is configured only to be easily transmitted and easily believed.

 ### mendacious